ScottStevenWhite/swan-health/README.md

 If you’ve actually internalized Swan Health at this point, you should be able to explain:

-1. **How DietPreferences and DietRequirements differ, and how the planner uses each.**
+1. **How DietPreferences and DietRequirements differ, and how the planner uses each:**

+   * Which are hard constraints vs soft preferences.
+   * How they influence filtering vs ranking.

-2. **How the Cost Engine plugs into Meal Plans and Budget to suggest cheaper alternatives.**
+2. **How the Cost layer plugs into MealPlans and Budgets:**

+   * How ShoppingLists and PriceQuotes are used.
+   * How strict vs flexible budgets affect planner and Autopilot behavior.
+   * How unknown prices are handled safely.

-3. **How Feedback + Autopilot work together without violating hard constraints.**
+3. **How Feedback + Autopilot work together without violating hard constraints:**

+   * The role of FeedbackInsight.
+   * AutopilotConfig bounds.
+   * Autopilot invariants (medical, budget, scope, explainability, version safety).

+4. **How GoalSets and MealPlans are versioned and time-bound:**

+   * Why we never mutate them in place.
+   * How optimistic locking prevents Autopilot from clobbering user edits.

+5. **How the Family Scaling Engine keeps shared cooking sane while respecting per-person needs:**

+   * What invariants it must maintain.
+   * Why micros are handled mostly at the planner level, not scaling.

-4. **How an EcoProfile could influence meal planning without ever overriding health or budget safety.**
+6. **How an EcoProfile can influence planning without ever overriding health or budget safety:**

+   * How eco weights and `maxCostDeltaPercent` interact.
+   * How eco suggestions are framed as optional, “nice to have” improvements.

-If you can’t explain those, you don’t really understand the system yet.
+If you can’t explain those in your own words, you don’t really understand the system yet.

 ---

 **Swan Health** — *Designed for real people, real families, real constraints.*